Bengerthelorf/Markdown/README.md

 #### GUI

-you can download the installer from the official website.
+you can download the installer from the official website: [Git](https://git-scm.com/download/mac) and [VSCode](https://code.visualstudio.com/Download)

 ### Mac OS X 10.8 or below

-you can download the installer from the official website.
+you can download the installer from the official website: [Git](https://git-scm.com/download/mac) and [VSCode](https://code.visualstudio.com/Download)

 ## For Android Users